-A metatarsal fracture is a thin, hairline crack to the fifth metatarsal bone of the foot.
-The fifth metatarsal is the long bone on the outside of the foot.
+A metatarsal fracture is a break or a thin, hairline crack to one of the metatarsal bones of the foot.
 This type of fracture usually happens from repeated stress on the bones of the foot.
-Or it can occur when a person jumps or changes direction quickly and twists his or her foot or ankle the wrong way.
+Or it can happen when a person jumps or changes direction quickly and twists his or her foot or ankle the wrong way.
 This fracture is common among dancers because their work involves a lot of jumping, and balancing and turning on one foot.

 Treatment depends on how bad the fracture is and where the fracture is on the bone.
 You may or may not have had surgery.
-Your doctor may have put your foot in a cast or splint to keep it stable and given you crutches to use to keep weight off your foot.
+Your doctor may have put your foot in a cast or splint to keep it stable.
+You may have been given crutches to use to keep weight off your foot.

 A metatarsal fracture may take from 6 weeks to several months to heal.
 It is important to give your foot time to heal completely, so that you do not hurt it again.
 Do not return to your usual activities until your doctor says you can.
 Your doctor may suggest that you get physiotherapy to help regain strength and range of motion in your foot.